-A whole host of new restaurants have opened their doors in London in the past month, but with so many to choose from, it’s tough to know where to go.
-To help you out, we’ve picked five of our favourite newbies which are definitely worth your money.
+Plenty of new London restaurants have opened in the last month, but a select few have really stood out.
+We’ve picked four of our favourite newbies which are definitely worth making a visit to.
 Browse our shortened reviews below, then click through to read more on each and book a table.

 Words: Eamonn Crowe